Fearless (Group 1 Crew album): Critical reception

 Jesus Freak Hideout's Kevin Hoskins said that "the blending of Hip Hop, R&B, and pop returns, and even with some slight changes stylistically and losing one group member, the overall product comes out better than ever.
 Manwell and Blanca seem to have taken the opportunity of being a popular band to the next step and decided to make music that is not only very fun, but also serves a more serious purpose with their latest venture, titled Fearless."
 In addition, Hoskins wrote that "overall, Fearless is a pretty good release and the steps that have been taken forward are strong ones.
 Fearless shows a more purposeful side at times with a solid message, while still carrying those fun house party joints that we've come to expect from Group 1 Crew.
 It is a definite pick up for any fans of G1C or those who dig the pop or R&B radio stations."

 Louder Than The Music's Rich Smith said that "Fearless is one of Group 1 Crew's best albums to date, and definitely a contender for album of the year" because "with uplifting beats along with their mix of R&B, Hip Hop, dance, pop, ballads and anthemic songs, coupled with some Holy Spirit laced, Christ centred, flowing lyrics, this album will put a smile on faces, bring hope, encouragement, and bring you closer to God.
 If you're going through a tough time, put this on and let the lyrics soak in."

-New Release Tuesday's Kevin Davis said that "Fearless is truly is a departure from the hip-hop style of the band and are musically more in the style of "He Said" and "Walking On The Stars" with Blanca's strong vocals prominently featured.
+New Release Tuesday's Kevin Davis said that "Fearless is truly a departure from the hip-hop style of the band and are musically more in the style of "He Said" and "Walking On The Stars" with Blanca's strong vocals prominently featured.
 For me, this is a welcome change as I've always enjoyed her vocals and each of these songs is a potential radio hit.
 Each song also features a bold Gospel message, like in their hit song "Keys To The Kingdom."
 For me, that's a notable distinction on every song from this great new album.
 As much as I enjoyed the catchy melodies from Outta Space Love, every song is Gospel message focused on Fearless.